ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 }
 ```

-For more information (including Java, Node, Python and Go examples), see "Remove prefix filter from Transit Gateway Connection" in the [Transit Gateway API reference](/apidocs/transit-gateway#delete-transit-gateway-connection-prefix-filter).
+For more information (including Java, Node, Python, and Go examples), see "Remove prefix filter from Transit Gateway Connection" in the [Transit Gateway API reference](/apidocs/transit-gateway#delete-transit-gateway-connection-prefix-filter).
 {: note}

-## Working with prefix filters using Terraform
+## Working with prefix filters by using Terraform
 {: #working-prefix-filters-terraform}
 {: terraform}

-Review the following argument references that you can specify for your resource when adding or deleting a prefix filter:
+Review the following argument references that you can specify for your resource when you add or delete a prefix filter:

 |Argument|Details|
 |--|--|